Internal and String Stability of an Observer-based Controller for Vehicle Platooning under the MPF Topology: Introduction

-In the literature, all works related to vehicle platooning except a few ones consider the leader with a constant {speed}.
-It is worth noting that investigating the case in which the leading vehicle is of varying {speed} with specific dynamics is very meaningful as it is the case of how a real vehicle moves.
-Authors in \cite{monteil2019string} designed a control protocol allowing to track a desired (possibly, non-constant) reference speed, i.e., the leader does not have a specific dynamics and is regarded as a state to be communicated to the followers directly.
-In~\cite{7014426}, authors proposed a truck-platoon model in which the speed of the virtual truck is required to be known to all vehicles (including the leader) of the platoon.
-The advantage is that this speed can change over time, but it is the global information which can limit the platoon application when the number of vehicles is large.
-This paper focuses on those platoons, which have leaders of varying speed and we have proposed an observer-based controller that can guarantee the internal stability and string stability, while no global information is needed (i.e., only a limited number of followers are connected to the leading vehicle).
-Specifically, the distributed observer is proposed for estimating the position, {speed} and acceleration error between each vehicle and the leader; then, this observer is used to construct the controller for each follower vehicle.
-This is one contribution of this paper.
+In the literature, all works about vehicle platooning, except for a few, consider the leader with a constant {speed} {theoretically and mathematically, though they verify their controllers/algorithms for time-varying speed in simulations}.
+This might lead to reduced performance when the leader vehicle has speed changes, fluctuations or disturbances, which is how a vehicle moves in reality.
+In the literature, the problem of a platoon with a leader whose speed changes over time {theoretically and mathematically} has been studied in two main forms: (i) virtual leader~\cite{monteil2019string,7014426} and (ii) real leader, i.e., leader with specific dynamics~\cite{petrillo2018adaptive,petrillo2020secure,ge2021dynamic,karafyllis2021nonlinear}.
+Authors in \cite{monteil2019string} designed a control protocol allowing to track a desired (possibly non-constant) reference speed, i.e., the leader does not have specific dynamics and is regarded as a state to be communicated to the followers directly.
+In~\cite{7014426}, authors proposed a truck-platoon model in which the speed of the virtual truck is required to be known to all vehicles, including the leader of the platoon.
+The advantage of this method is that the {changing} speed of the leader is known over time {by the following vehicles in the platoon and, as a result, they can meet the string stability conditions.
+However, since the leader's changing speed} is global information, it can limit the {applicability of the method, especially} when there is a large number of vehicles.
+In~\cite{petrillo2018adaptive,petrillo2020secure,ge2021dynamic}, in which a leader is employed, the problem of having the leader with the time-varying speed under the CDS policy is studied.
+The distributed adaptive PID controllers in~\cite{petrillo2018adaptive,petrillo2020secure} and PID controller in~\cite{ge2021dynamic} are proposed; however, no guarantees of string stability are provided. \cite{karafyllis2021nonlinear} presents a nonlinear controller, however, it is for second-order dynamics.

-Considering the leader with a constant speed, i.e., zero acceleration, delivers the advantage that it is enough to design PID controllers with simpler $ \mathcal{H}_{\infty} $ norm functions.
-While dealing with the platoon, whose leader has a nonzero acceleration leads to a much more complicated $ \mathcal{H}_{\infty} $ norm of the string stability transfer function.
-In this paper, we have proposed a new calculation technique for analyzing this $ \mathcal{H}_{\infty} $ norm to deduce conditions for the string stability property.
-This is another contribution of this work.